scottgal/mostlylucid.dse/code_evolver/STATIC_ANALYSIS_TOOLS.md

 ## Overview

-Code Evolver includes a comprehensive static analysis system that runs multiple validators on generated code.
+mostlylucid DiSE includes a comprehensive static analysis system that runs multiple validators on generated code.
 Each validator checks for specific issues and can auto-fix certain problems.

 ### Built-in Validators